- Group Management Report

 Anticipated global economic development

-According to the forecasts made by the International Monetary Fund, the economic output in the euro area will increase by 4.2 percent in 2021, whereas the economic output in the United States will increase by 5.1 percent.
-According to the forecast made by Bitkom Research GmbH, the market for information technology will grow by 4.2 percent in 2021.
+According to the forecasts made by the International Monetary Fund, the economic output in the euro area will increase by 3.9% in 2022, whereas the economic output in the United States will increase by 4.0%.
+According to the forecast made by Bitkom Research GmbH, the market for information technology will grow by 5.9% in 2022.

 Anticipated development of InVision

-From 2018 to 2020, we have repositioned InVision across all divisions, creating the structures for sustainable business growth.
-We operate a highly scalable business model, have an excellent strategic starting position and significant untapped growth potential with numerous growth options.
+We operate a highly scalable business model, have an excellent strategic starting position, and significant untapped growth potential with numerous growth options.

-We therefore plan to invest significantly in the expansion of our business activities over the next five years.
-A key part of the investment program is the recruitment of up to 400 additional employees in all business areas.
-For 2021, the focus will be on the massive expansion of capacities in customer service and related areas.
-We expect that the investments will temporarily result in a negative EBIT, both in 2021 and 2022, of up to minus EUR 6 million in total.
-EBIT performance is therefore the key performance indicator for 2021.
-As a result, we expect sustainable average growth rates of at least 30 percent per year from 2022 to 2025.
-In 2025, we expect annual revenues of more than EUR 50 million and an EBIT margin of more than 25 percent.
+We have therefore decided in 2021 to invest significantly in the expansion of our business activities over the next few years.
+An essential part of the investment programme is the expansion of the workforce to 500 employees.
+As in 2021, we will be focussing on expanding capacities in customer service and related areas also in 2022.
+We assume that the investments will result in a growth of injixo ARR by at least 40%, in group revenues above previous year’s level and in a negative EBIT of up to minus 5 million euros in the 2022 financial year.
+Thus, injixo ARR, group revenues and EBIT represent the key performance indicators for 2022.
+In the following years, we expect a sustainable growth of the injixo ARR at a high level as well as a successive improvement of the EBIT.
+In 2025, we expect total revenues of more than EUR 50 million and an EBIT margin of more than 25%.

-We plan to establish an employee participation program in 2021 to improve the recruitment and long-term retention of highly qualified employees.
-We also reserve the right to examine options for a capital increase for further funding of growth in the course of 2021.
+We reserve the right to examine options for a capital increase for further growth financing in the course of 2022.